snsaiphoo/binf6110_assignment2/README.md

 done
 ```

 Automatic library type detection, `-l A`, was enabled so `Salmon` could infer library orientation.
 The `--validateMappings` option was used to improve alignment specificity through selective alignment.
 All parameter choices were guided by recommendations in the `Salmon` documentation [20] to ensure an accurate transcript abundance estimation.
+The full code can be seen in [`05_salmon.sh`](scripts/05_salmon.sh).

 For each sample, `Salmon` generated a quant.sf file containing transcript-level estimated counts, which can be found in the respective folders of the [`salmon_output`](salmon_output) directory.
 These files were subsequently imported into R using `tximport` for downstream differential expression analysis.

 ### 4.0 - Importing quant files with tximport

 The quant.sf files generated in the previous step were imported into `RStudio` and summarized to gene-level counts using the `tximport` package [8].
 This step converts transcript abundance estimates into gene-level counts, which are required for downstream differential expression analysis with DESeq2.
+The full code can be seen in [`06_setup.R`](scripts/06_setup.R).

 All quant.sf files were stored in the [`salmon_output`](salmon_output) directory and linked to a sample metadata table describing the three velum developmental stages, with three biological replicates per stage.